Rzhuuu/Udacity-A-B-testing-final-project/README.md

 **Sanity Checks:**

 Check whether the invariant metrics are equivalent between the two groups.
+If the invariant metric is a simple count that should be randomly split between the 2 groups, use a binomial test.
+Otherwise, construct a confidence interval for a difference in proportions.

 It is expected that approximately half (50%) of the total pageviews in control group and experiment group.
 A binomial random variable will be the number of successes it is expected to get out of N experiments.
 When N gets larger, we can apply central limit theorem by approximate the binomial distribution to a normal distribution with a mean of p and a standard deviation $\sqrt{\frac {p*(1-p)}{n}}$

 Difference between counts: